joshuapearson/tucson-josh/content/posts/rust-clap-cli/index.md

   -h, --help           Print help
 ```

-We are able to have a fully type-driven specification of our command line
+We are now able to have a fully type-driven specification of our command line
 interface that seamlessly incorporates both the arguments passed in as well as
 environment variables from the shell.
 What's not to love?